danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

 />
 ```

-So now we have a list of exercises displayed, but the search box isn't filtering them, let's filter the list of exercises before it's passed a prop to `ExerciseList`.
-We could do this inside the `handleChangeQuery` event handler (which is invoked when the search box's text changes) we have:
+So now we have a list of exercises displayed, but the search box isn't filtering them, let's filter the list of exercises.
+We could do this inside the `handleChangeQuery` event handler (which is invoked when the search box's text changes):

 ```ts
 function handleChangeQuery(newQuery: string) {